 Questions?
 503.552.1660 / Toll-free 877.669.8737 or firstname.lastname@example.org

-Beginning Summer 2014, NCNM will offer a Master of Science in Nutrition degree.
+NCNM offers a Master of Science in Nutrition degree.
 The program focuses on diets that are based on whole, unprocessed foods and integrates nutritional biochemistry and pathophysiology with advanced clinical nutrition knowledge.
 An active-learning curriculum provides a solid foundation in holistic nutrition and food systems, complemented by skill-training in cooking, teaching, and nutritional counseling.

 Program of Study

-The Master of Science in Nutrition is designed to be completed in one year beginning in the summer term, but may be taken in a nine–month accelerated course of study beginning in the fall.
-The program consists of 39 required and 14 elective credits.
-An optional internship elective is available for those who wish to pursue practical experience combined with faculty support.
+The Master of Science in Nutrition is designed to be completed in one year beginning in the summer term, but may be taken in a nine-month accelerated course of study beginning in the fall.
+The program consists of 38 required and 15 elective credits.
+A required 48-hour internship provides practical experience in a student's field of interest.

 The curriculum for the Master of Science in Nutrition program contains two foundational course series: Macronutrient/Micronutrient Nutrition, and Lifecycle Nutrition.
 These courses provide a broad knowledge base for future practice of nutrition.
 NCNM brings these courses to life with cooking labs and guest chefs who reinforce the concepts.

 The Lifecycle Nutrition series identifies specific nutritional needs throughout various stages of life.
 These courses prepare graduates to work with clients at any age, predict lifecycle related nutritional deficiencies, and prepare individualized diets that suit babies to elderly people.